ccarabine/junior-dev-talent/README.md

 [Table of Contents ](#home)
 ___
 # 6. Credits <a name="credits"></a>

-See below list of tutorials and documentation i used throughout this project
-- The basic skelton setup for this project was based on  “I think therefore I blog project by the Code Institute
+- The basic skelton setup for this project was based on  “boutique ado" by the Code Institute
-- I used and adapted code for the navbar , emails and search Boutique Ado project by the Code Institute

 ## Media
+- Icons i used from  (https://www.flaticon.com/)
+- Images for the ecommerce store(https://unsplash.com/s/photos/profile)
+- Images for the profiles and data.
+I sent out a message on slack to see if any one wanted to help with my site and the people on the site sent me their details and profile images to upload

 ___